cjdbarlow/Part-One/non-invasive-blood-pressure.md

 Process:
 * Cuff is inflated until the radial pressure is no longer palpable
 This is approximates SBP.
-* Cuff is deflated, and reinflated to 20mmHg above the estimated SBP
+* Cuff is deflated, and re-inflated to 20mmHg above the estimated SBP
 * Cuff is deflated at a rate of 2-3mmHg.s<sup>-1</sup> whilst auscultating the brachial artery
 When cuff pressure equals:
     * SBP